jgehrcke/github-repo-stats/README.md

 * This GitHub Action runs once per day.
 Each run yields a snapshot of repository traffic statistics (influenced by the past 14 days).
 Snapshots are persisted via git.
 * Each run performs data analysis on all individual snapshots and generates a report from the aggregate — covering an *arbitrarily* long time frame.

+Looking for a quick start?
+Follow the [simple tutorial](https://github.com/jgehrcke/github-repo-stats/wiki/Tutorial) in the Wiki.

 ## Demo

 **Demo 1**: